schau1121/Sprint-Scheduler/README.md

 # Task Scheduler [![CI](https://github.com/cs100/final-project-anguy589_spete020_schau014/actions/workflows/main.yml/badge.svg)](https://github.com/cs100/final-project-anguy589_spete020_schau014/actions/workflows/main.yml)
 Authors: [Scott Peterson](https://github.com/scottyallenp), [Anh Nguyen](https://github.com/AnhQNguyen), [Simon Chau](https://github.com/schau1121)

+## Things Learned
+* Designing and Developing an application following Agile & Scrum methodologies
+* Utilizing user stories to prioritize and plan sprints
+* Implementing Object-Oriented Design principles
+* Prioritizing time and space complexity during planning
+* Authorizing requests to a Google API
+* Utilizing a REST API
+* Saving & parsing data to/from a JSON file

 ## Project Description
 ### User Experience
  We built a task management application where users can create and view personal tasks and events.
 This allows them to edit, mark as complete, and schedule these objects.
 Additionally, our application helps users visualize and prioritize their tasks by either due date or priority.
-Lastly, this task scheduler saves the user's data when exiting, and loads this data when opening the application.
+When exiting the application, the user's data is saved so that when opened again, all pertinent information will be available automatically.
+Finally, this application allows users to "push" their created events to a personal google calendar with ease.
  ### Importance
  We find this project really important because it is a very practical application for us as college students.
 With classes, clubs, and our careers, it becomes increasingly difficult to manage our time, and we are sure that plenty of people can relate.
 By grouping tasks together and creating an "event" based productivity block, we believe that users of our service can maximize their productivity to the fullest.
 Additionally, we are interested in familiarizing ourselves with an API and since the documentation of the Google Calendar API is very thorough, we thought this project would be a perfect opportunity to learn and a great place to start.
  ### Tools and Technology